rflamary/OST/README.md

 ## Acknowledgements

-We want to thank [Antony Schutz](http://www.antonyschutz.com/) for composing and providing us the sample files in the data folder.
+We want to thank [Antony Schutz](http://www.antonyschutz.com/) (@DeVerMyst) for composing and providing us the sample files in the data folder.